List of captive orcas: Bingo

-Bingo was a 31-year-old male orca who lived at the Port of Nagoya Public Aquarium.
+Bingo was a 31-year-old male orca who lived at Port of Nagoya Public Aquarium.
 He was captured in Iceland in 1984 and is the father of Lovey, Lara, Sarah, Ran II and Lynn and the grandfather of Earth and Luna.
 He died on 2 August 2014, of a respiratory illness.

 Chimo

 Chimo (also known as T4), was a young female transient (exclusive mammal-eater) orca exhibited in Sealand of the Pacific in South Oak Bay at The Oak Bay Marina, near the city of Victoria, British Columbia, Canada from 1970 to 1972.
 Chimo was the only partially albino orca ever exhibited in captivity.
-Years before her capture, another pure white orca was spotted in what is suspected to be the same pod, and named "Alice."
+Years before her capture, another pure white orca was spotted in what is suspected to be the same pod, and named "Alice".
 Alice was never captured, and vanished in the 1960s.
 Chimo was captured when trying to find a mate for the park's star attraction, Haida.
 Chimo's probable mother was another orca by the name of Scarredjaw Cow (T3).
 She was captured alongside Chimo.
 Chimo died in 1972 from complications caused by Chédiak–Higashi syndrome, the syndrome which caused her albinism.
 Chimo never bore any calves.